ManiMozaffar/awesome-resumes/README.md

     Overall, reach back can be a powerful tool for job seekers looking to stand out from the competition and increase their chances of landing a job.
 By being proactive and engaging with recruiters, you can demonstrate your interest and enthusiasm for the job and increase your chances of being considered for the position.

+- ### Thanks Letter
+    A thank you letter is a way of expressing gratitude towards someone for their help or support.
+It is a simple yet effective way of showing appreciation and acknowledging the efforts of others.
+Whether it is for a job interview, a recommendation, or any other situation, a well-written thank you letter can leave a lasting positive impression on the recipient.

+    In the first paragraph of the letter, it is important to thank the person for their help or support and to express how much it means to you.
+In the second paragraph, you can elaborate on the impact their assistance has had on you and how it has made a difference.
+Finally, it is important to end the letter by expressing your gratitude once again and letting them know that their help will not be forgotten.

 ## Templates